G4ng4n/NICable/README.md

 # NICable
-A Windows program that can disable/enable network adapters.
+A Windows command line tool which allows disable/enable network adapters.

 Must be run as Administrator.
 ## Usage